BANKRUPTCY LAW IS FEDERAL LAW

 WHO ADMINISTERS BANKRUPTCY LAW?

-A trustee in bankruptcy is a person licensed by the Superintendent of Bankruptcy to administer bankruptcies and proposals under Canadian federal law.
-Bankruptcy Trustees are not Bankruptcy lawyers, and for the most part, are professional accountants with a professional designation as a chartered accountant or a certified management account and/or they have earned a further designation as a Canadian Insolvency and Restructuring Professional.
+A Licensed Insolvency Trustee is a professional authorized by the Superintendent of Bankruptcy to administer bankruptcies and proposals under Canadian federal law.
+Licensed Insolvency Trustees often called Bankruptcy Trustees are not Bankruptcy lawyers, and for the most part, are professional accountants with a professional designation as a certified public accountant or a certified management accountant and/or they have earned a further designation as a Canadian Insolvency and Restructuring Professional.
 Symbols representative of these designations, which evidence a bankruptcy trustee’s qualifications, are shown at the bottom of this webpage.

 SOME PROVINCIAL LAWS MAY APPLY